Trail begins at Middle Parish Community Centre.

 There are thirteen headstones lining the northern boundary wall towards the back of the church.
 The headstones that are legible date to the eighteenth century.
 They are not in their original spot

-The chest tomb of William Rogers (1686), also which remains in its original position in the graveyard.
+The chest tomb of William Rogers (1686) also remains in its original position in the graveyard.

 READ more on Cork City’s Burial Places here published by Cork City Council, https://www.corkcity.ie/en/media-folder/planning/cork-city-s-burial-places.pdf